ppy/osu-wiki/wiki/Tournaments/SVSE/2/en.md

 ### Week 3

-Teams with their name on italics are on last chance situation.
+Teams with italicised names are on last chance situation.
-Teams with their name crossed out are eliminated.
+Teams with names crossed out are eliminated.

 | Position | Team | Side A Position | Side B Position | Avg.
 Position | Team Score |
 | --: | :-: | :-: | :-: | :-: | --: |